aiji42/next-image-loader/README.md

 This plugin enables you to transparently replace the loader of `next/image` with a self-defined custom loader.

 For Next.js image optimization, you can choose Vercel (default), Imgix, Cloudinary, or Akamai, but if you want to use other providers (including self-hosting), you need to define the loader in the `next/image` props.
-If you use other providers (including self-hosting), you need to define the loader in the `next/image` props.
 This makes it very annoying to have to add a props every time you use `next/image`.

-This package will relieve you of that stress by enabling you to self-define a custom loader in `next.config.js` and transparently reflect that loader throughout your project.
+This plugin will relieve you of that stress by enabling you to self-define a custom loader in `next.config.js` and transparently reflect that loader throughout your project.

 ## Installation